Reduced density matrix and entanglement in interacting quantum field theory with Hamiltonian truncation: Introduction

-While HT is very successful at computing spectral properties and non-equilibrium time evolution, they have not been the most convenient choice for computing entanglement related quantities.
+While HT is very successful at computing spectral properties and non-equilibrium time evolution, it has not been the most convenient choice for computing entanglement related quantities.
 In preceding works~\cite{palmai_entanglement_2016,murciano_post-quantum_2021} HT was used to calculate matrix elements between higher excited states.
-By using analytic replica techniques, correlation functions of twist fields and other entanglement related objects for those states were calculated.
+By using analytic replica techniques, correlation functions of twist fields and other entanglement related objects were calculated for those states.
 While such approaches proved useful at computing low Rényi entropies, the calculation of vN entropies and entanglement negativity remained out of reach.

-In this work,we develop a general way to construct reduced density matrices with HT.
+In this work, we develop a general way to construct reduced density matrices with HT.
 The output of our method is the density matrix of a state explicitly represented in a computational basis which is a tensor product of the basis of the left and right subsystems.
 This enables the direct computation of almost any entanglement related quantity: vN entropy, entanglement negativity, mutual information and the direct study of the entanglement Hamiltonian and reduced density matrix of an interacting field theory itself.
 Our method is general and can be widely used on top of any HT code that uses expansions in free bases (see Section~\ref{sec:HT}) which is a common choice in modern applications~\cite{feverati_scaling_1998,bajnok_boundary_2001,rychkov_hamiltonian_2015,elias-miro_nlo_2017,horvath_chirally_2022}.
 This enables us to take full advantage of the power of HT for real time evolution of a wide range of interacting QFT and study the whole spectrum of entanglement related quantities without needing to approximate the theory with a lattice system.
 It gives access to the entanglement properties of ground, excited and time dependent non-equilibrium states as well as thermodynamic entropies of thermal states.
 Additionally, the method has the potential to work also in $D>1+1$.